Today in L.A.: Background

-The program became the first local morning newscast in Southern California when it debuted on KNBC in 1986, as a half-hour lead-in to NBC's long-running morning news program Today.
+The program became the first local morning newscast in Southern California when it debuted on KNBC on June 16, 1986, as a half-hour lead-in to NBC's long-running morning news program Today.
 Kent Shocknek and Pat DaSilva were the original anchors of the program, with Christopher Nance handling weather duties, and Fred Roggin appearing in a sports segment that was pre-taped the night before.
 DaSilva, who is Mexican-American also became the first Latina female to anchor a weekday morning newscast.

 The program later expanded to an (from 6 to 7 a.m.) hour, then to 90 minutes (from 5:30 to 7 a.m.) in the mid 1990s and to two hours (from 5 to 7 a.m.) in 1999; the program previously airs from 4:30-7 a.m. from 2010 to 2017.
 On July 31, 2017, the program was expand to 3 hours with an addition of its half-hour at 4:00 a.m.
 With the expansion of the weekend editions of the Today Show, Today in L.A. expanded to weekends in 1992.